Client Relations Tips

 Learn to say, "No." Set boundaries and refuse to suffer an unreasonable client and avoid new business that could conflict with that upcoming vacation.
-It's your practice!
+It's your practice, after all!
 Your Unknown Client

 Read Bohn v.
 Cody, 119 Wn.2d 357, P.2d 71.
 When does the client-lawyer relationship arise?
 Red Flags